stuylinux/stuylinux.org/content/posts/meeting-posts/meeting0-about-stuy-linux.md

 ### Security & Transparency
 - If software is community driven, then there can be more frequent and active fixes to vulnerabilities.
 - For example, when there was a big [`xz` vulnerability](https://en.wikipedia.org/wiki/XZ_Utils_backdoor), the devs quickly fixed it up so people stayed secure.
 - This also means the community reviews the software.
 Software code is usually managed with a version control system, such as [git](https://git-scm.com/).
 There are web platforms that exist as frontends for git, such as [GitHub](https://github.org) (which is where [this website](https://github.org/stuylinux/stuylinux.org) is managed!)
 If there is any suspicious code, the community will likely call it out, especially if more people are using it.
+In addition, users can post their own issues with the software, or open pull requests (suggested modifications to the code for quality-of-life improvements).

 ### Performance + Longevity
 - A lot of old computers get thrown out, which cause e-waste to be very prevalant.
 Linux has a lot of support for these older computers, so you can easily put them to good use.